Absorption-based Circumgalactic Medium Line Emission Estimates: the physics of CGM emission

-Let us take the example of \OVI\ 1032\AA\ to relate the fractions in Figure~\ref{fig:f1} to rough estimates for the intensities.
-Take a fraction $Y$ of the cooling energy from the CGM owes to $\sim 10^{5.5}$\,K gas, where $Y\sim {\cal O}(1)$ would not be unexpected since this is not so different than the virial temperature of Milky Way halos.
-Figure~\ref{fig:f1} shows that a fraction $\alpha_{\lambda_X} \approx 0.2$ of the emission of $\sim 10^{5.5}$\,K gas comes from \OVI\ 1032\AA, with a weak dependence on the density.
-Taking equation~(\ref{eqn:Ienergy}) and assuming this radiation comes out of $R_{\rm CGM}=100\;$kpc from a galaxy with SFR =${5 M_\odot {\rm ~yr}^{-1}}$ yields $I_{\lambda_X} = 60\, Y ~\gamma {\rm ~cm}^{-2} ~{\rm s}^{-1} ~{\rm sr}^{-1}$, which equation~(\ref{eqn:sens}) suggests is at the borderline of being detectable with a $D=1\,$m UV space telescope.
+Let us take the example of \OVI\ 1032\,\AA\ to relate the fractions in Figure~\ref{fig:f1} to rough estimates for the intensities.
+Let us assume that a fraction $Y$ of the cooling energy from the CGM owes to $\sim 10^{5.5}$\,K gas, where $Y\sim {\cal O}(1)$ would not be unexpected since this is not so different than the virial temperature of Milky Way halos.
+Figure~\ref{fig:f1} shows that a fraction $\alpha_{\lambda_X} \approx 0.2$ of the emission of $\sim 10^{5.5}$\,K gas comes from \OVI\ 1032\,\AA, with a weak dependence on the density.
+Taking equation~(\ref{eqn:Ienergy}) and assuming this radiation comes from within $R_{\rm CGM}=100\;$kpc from a galaxy with SFR =${5 M_\odot {\rm ~yr}^{-1}}$ yields $I_{\lambda_X} = 60\, Y ~\gamma {\rm ~cm}^{-2} ~{\rm s}^{-1} ~{\rm sr}^{-1}$, which equation~(\ref{eqn:sens}) suggests is at the borderline of being detectable with a $D=1\,$m UV space telescope.
 Furthermore, denser gas in the inner CGM is likely to emit more intensely than this aggregate CGM estimate.